CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 This image is exactly as provided by CentOS and we have not modified it in any way.

-Note that CentOS-8 has `centos` as default username instance of `cloud-user`, If you attempt to login as the root user there will be a helpful message telling you which user has your key installed.
+Note that CentOS-8 has `centos` as default username.
+If you attempt to login as the root user there will be a helpful message telling you which user has your key installed.
 Another difference is that this image does not have automatic updates enabled.